The reason I’m a big fan of humour isn’t because I’m a noble soul, fulfilling my destiny of spreading joy as far and wide as possible.

 If you don’t believe me, go into Tesco, pick up a laptop and ask how many one-liners they’ll take for it.

 They’ll laugh.
 And not in a good way.

 Laughs don’t cause people to open their wallets.
 If they did, we’d see a lot more creative muggers.

 “Wait, so if comedy doesn’t make you an instant gazillionaire, what’s the point?“

-Comedy, like copywriting, speling* and learning to make pretty social media images, is a tool.
+Comedy, like copywriting, speling (totes intentional), and anyone who applies to be on Big Brother, is a tool.

-It’s a weapon in your armoury to help get, and keep, your audience’s attention.
+It’s a weapon in your armoury to help you get – and keep – your audience’s attention.

 P.S.
 I should probably still put a link to this in this bit.
 It’s open until Sunday.